Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

 ### Reset
 The `reset` method will be called to initiate a new episode.
 You may assume that the `step` method will not be called before `reset` has been called.
-Moreover, `reset` should be called whenever a done signal has been issued.
+Moreover, `reset` should be called whenever a terminated or truncated signal has been issued.
 Users may pass the `seed` keyword to `reset` to initialize any random number generator that is used by the environment to a deterministic state.
 It is recommended to use the random number generator `self.np_random` that is provided by the environment's base class, `gym.Env`.
 If you only use this RNG, you do not need to worry much about seeding, *but you need to remember to